dursonATWIT/T480-OpenCore-Hackintosh-Thunderbolt/README.md

 - [x] Sleep/Wake
 - [x] TouchPad `1-5 fingers swipe works.
 Emulate force touch using longer and more voluminous touch.`
 - [x] TrackPoint  `Works perfectly.
 Just like on Windows or Linux.`
-- [x] USB Ports (including USB 3.1 10 Gbps on the bottom USB C port `USB Map is different for devices with Windows Hello camera.`
+- [x] USB Ports (including USB 3.1 10 Gbps on the front USB C port `USB Map is different for devices with Windows Hello camera.`
 - [x] Web camera
 - [x] Wifi - Stock Intel
 - [x] DRM `Widevine, validated on Firefox 82.
 WhateverGreen's DRM is broken on Big Sur and up`